Vivekanand-R/AI-Product-Framework/README.md

 **Automotive / Industrial:**	The landscape is shaped by ardware–software integration, lengthy R&D cycles, strict regulatory oversight, safety requirements, and engineering complexity.

 **Retail / E-commerce:** Rapid experimentation, customer growth, A/B testing, logistics coordination.
 Heavy use of data for personalization and pricing strategies.
+Retail and e-commerce rely on rapid experimentation, scalable customer growth, A/B testing, and efficient logistics, with heavy use of data to drive personalization and dynamic pricing.

 **AI / Data Products:**	Deep technical complexity (ML models, data pipelines), ambiguous product-market fit, heavy iteration cycles tied to data quality and cloud availability.
 Explainability and ethical considerations often arise.